 "In the case of this table, we may not know what block of wood the table came from.
 Now could this table have been made from a completely different block of wood, or even of water cleverly hardened into ice - water taken from the Thames river?
 We could conceivably discover that, contrary to what we know think, this table is indeed made of ice from the river.
 But let us suppose that it is not.

 Then, though we can imagine making a table out of another block of wood or even from ice, identical in appearance with this one, and though we could have put it in this very position in the room, it seems to me that this is not to imagine this table as made of wood or ice, but rather it is to imagine another table, resembling this one in all external details, made of another block of wood, or even of ice."
 (Kripke 1980, pp. 113-114, italics in original)

 This passage offers a revealing insight as to how two objects differing from origin, yet different, may look quite similar, which certainly has a connection with Artificial Intelligence and how this discipline carries out verisimilar simulations.
 Origin and its connection with metaphysical identity explains why simulation does not entail duplication, because if B has a different origin from A, then B will resemble A at the most and, yet, it will never be identical to A. Likewise, if two objects share one property that is crucial to define them, they at least must have the very same property in every possible world.
 In other words, they necessarily have to share at least this defining relevant property.
 For example, if Socrates and Plato are human beings, they must have 46 chromosomes.
-If two objects have the same origin, they will necessarily share one respect or property that helps define their identity.
+Have two objects the same origin, they will necessarily share one respect or property that help define their identity.

 This grasp of the notion of origin has also a close tie with the issue of authenticity.
 Consider the following example of a Stradivarius violins' forgery.
 Despite all the efforts of science and music experts, it is still a mystery what exactly causes the outstanding performance of these Cremonese violins of the late 17th to 18th centuries (Gough 2000).
 There are a number of hypotheses which attempt to explain their superior sound such as the varnish, the wood, a fungus that enhanced the quality of the wood, a little ice age that made the wood denser, and so on.
 All these hypotheses intend to pin down the origin and causal factors involved in their performance so that scientists might duplicate them in the future.
 Suppose that two thieves stole the Stradivarius original handbook for manufacturing violins5, and attempted to copy them in all respects by following the strict guidelines provided by the book.
 Imagine that a very special kind of fungus, which used to enhance the quality of the wood with which Stradivari crafted his violins and originated the sound of them, had completely disappeared nowadays.
-As the thieves could not employ the very same materials with which Stradivari manufactured his violins, they would be unable to duplicate the remarkable sound of a Stradivarius violin.
-Even so, the crooks would be able to rip off several people, crafting excellent replicas.
+As the thieves could not employ the very same materials with which Stradivari manufactured his